Best Electronic Drum Sets

-The whole kit feels super natural to play and it’s packed with superb technology with all kinds of features.
+The whole kit feels super natural to play and is packed with superb technology with all kinds of features.
 This kit easily belongs in the top tier group.

-Once again this option isn’t for all budgets.
-That doesn’t mean that is not worth the value.
+This option isn’t for all budgets, but it is worth the value.

 Best Electronic Drum Set Under $2000

-Here we have a Flagship model from Roland – the brand-new TD-17KVX-S drum kit which sets the standards for sound and playability of electronic kits.
-While it is visually similar to the KV-S model, it goes one step ahead of it and brings the ultimate playing experience to the player who can afford it.
-The nearly flawless reviews only confirm that you’re getting what it says on the tin.
+Here we have a Flagship model from Roland – the brand-new TD-17KVX-S drum kit.
+It sets the standards for sound and playability of electronic kits.
+While it is visually similar to the KV-S model, it goes one step further and brings the ultimate playing experience to the player who can afford it.
+The nearly flawless reviews only confirm that you’re getting what it says on the packaging.
 Let’s take a closer look.

-Whether you are going to use this kit in the studio or live, you will have a sturdy partner that will endure all kinds of styles and playing techniques.
-Playing along with music or backing tracks has never been easier due to the great connectivity settings that you get with the module, including standard stereo in and Bluetooth.
-If you are a drum teacher, you can integrate the coach mode into your practice routine.
-You will probably not have a lot to learn from it as far as drumming goes, but you might get a better feeling for what your students want and need to learn, which is a great way to improve as a teacher.
+Whether you are going to use this kit in the studio or live, you will have a sturdy tool that will endure all kinds of styles and playing techniques.
+Playing along with music or backing tracks has never been easier, due to the great connectivity settings that you get with the module.
+This includes standard stereo in and Bluetooth.
+If you are a drum teacher, you can integrate the coach mode into your teaching routine.
+You probably won’t have a lot to learn from it as far as drumming goes, but you might get a better feeling for what your students want and need to learn, which is a great way to improve as a teacher.

 Let’s take a look at the numbers first.
 300 different instruments – 50 preset drum kits – room for a total of 100 presets.
-Versatility is certainly not a problem with the TD 17 KVX S. But what about the tonal qualities?
-The kit is somewhat tuned to modern pop sounds by default, but if that is not your cup of tea, you can quickly and easily edit almost every parameter of the sound including ambiance, bass, treble, and of course volume.
+Versatility is certainly not a problem with the TD 17 KVX S. What about the tonal qualities?
+The kit is somewhat tuned to modern pop sounds by default, but if that is not your cup of tea, you can quickly and easily edit almost every parameter of the sounds.
+This includes ambiance, bass, treble, and of course volume.

 As the description by Roland states, the pads and pedals used in the TD-17 series are engineered to take a beating.
-You can assign individual sounds to the rim and head separately, and because of this, playability and expressiveness are guaranteed.
+You can assign individual sounds to the rim and head separately.
+Playability and expressiveness are guaranteed because of that.

-Considering how complex the design of this model, mobility is not one of its strengths.
-The many different parts are heavy, large and there is quite a lot of hardware components that need to be transported and properly set-up.
-Don’t expect this to be your main travel kit unless you have a roadie.
+Considering how complex the design of this model is, mobility is not one of its strengths.
+The many different parts are heavy, large and there are many hardware components that need to be transported and properly set-up.
+Don’t expect this to be your main travel kit, unless you have a roadie.

-The preset sounds the module provides are easily customizable: from muffling to up or down tuning, getting the sound you desire is easy, intuitive and flexible.
+The preset sounds that the module provides are easily customizable, from muffling to up or down tuning, getting the sound you desire is easy, intuitive and flexible.
 The TD-17 is phenomenal and you can look up hundreds of videos demonstrating its variety of sounds.
-In short, the sounds are based on the legendary TD-50, you can import and record over SD, record audio and trigger virtual instruments and you can stream songs and MIDI over Bluetooth.
+In short, the sounds are based on the legendary TD-50.
+You can import and record over SD, record audio and trigger virtual instruments and stream songs and MIDI over Bluetooth.

 THE KIT FEATURES: